telerik/ajax-docs/knowledge-base/grid-hide-single-group-footer.md

 ## Description

-Sometimes one might want to remove a group footer when the associated group has only one item.
+Sometimes one might want to hide a group footer when the associated group has only one item.

 !["Example figure with removed single group footer"](images/grid-exclude-single-footer.png "Example figure with removed single group footer")

 ## Solution

-1. On the **ItemDataBound** event handler, check for how many child items are there in a certain group.
-1. If there is only one child item, add the **hidden** CSS class.
+In the **ItemDataBound** event handler, check for how many child items are there in a certain group.
+If there is only one child item, add the **hidden** CSS class.

-Example
+Example:

 ````C#
 protected void RadGrid1_ItemDataBound(object sender, GridItemEventArgs e)